Compact hidden charm pentaquark states and QCD isomers: summary

 \section{summary}

+The observation of the hidden charmed pentaquark states $P_c$ and $P_{cs}$ by the LHCb Collaboration presents an extremely interesting spectrum.
+Their masses locate around the baryon-meson thresholds.
+However, there has not been a general consensus regarding their natures and structures until now.
+The baryon-meson molecular interpretation is the most popular one.

-We make a systematical dynamical investigation on the hidden charm pentaquark states with the help of the high precision numerical method GEM in the multiquark color flux-tube model.
+In this work, we make a systematical dynamical investigation on the hidden charm pentaquark states with the help of the high precision numerical method GEM in the multiquark color flux-tube model.
 The model involves the multi-body confinement potential based on the color flux-tube picture in the lattice QCD.
 Different color structures, pentagon, diquark and octet structure, induce the QCD isomers, which have the close masses in the model.
 Like the color-magnetic interaction, such color structure effect can also induce mass splitting in the spectrum and make hadron world more fantastic.

-The observation of the hidden charm pentaquark states $P_c$ and $P_{cs}$ by the LHCb Collaboration presents an extremely interesting spectrum.
-However, there has not been a general consensus regarding their natures and structures until now.
-In this work, we show a novel picture in this work.
-We can describe the states as the compact pentaquark states in the model.
+The model shows a novel picture for the $P_c$ and $P_{cs}$ states.
+It can describe the states as the compact pentaquark states with different structures.
 The spin-parity of the group of $P_c(4312)^+$ and $P_c(4337)^+$ is $\frac{1}{2}^-$ while that of the group of $P_c(4380)^+$, $P_c(4440)^+$ and $P_c(4457)^+$ is $\frac{3}{2}^-$.
 Their structures are pentagon, diquark, pentagon, diquark, and octet, respectively.
 The members in each group can be analogically called QCD isomers because of their the same spin-parity and quark content but different color structures.
 The singlet $P_{cs}(4459)^0$ has pentagon structure and spin-parity of $\frac{1}{2}^-$.
 The structure coupling effect in the QCD isomers should occur, which will be taken into account in the future.
 Note that our model conclusion just serves as one of possible theoretical suggestions.
 Proper identification of the structure and property of the states require more experimental and theoretical scrutiny.
 In addition, we also predict the $P_{cs}$, $P_{c ss}$ and $P_{csss}$ families in the model.
 We hope that these states can be searched in experiments in the future.

 The five-body confinement potential, a collective degree of freedom, binds quarks to form the compact pentaquark states.
 It may shed light on our understanding of how quarks and gluons establish hadrons in the low-energy strong interactions.